earthlab/earthlab.github.io/_posts/courses/earth-analytics/02-time-series-data/time-series-dates-r/2017-01-25-R02-subset-time-series-data-R.md

 ### Import data and reassign na values

 To begin, import the data.
-Be sure to use the na.strings argument to remove na values.
+Be sure to use the `na.strings` argument to remove `NA` values.
 Also our data have a header (the first row represents column names) so set `header = TRUE`